squashql/squashql-showcase/TUTORIAL.md

 for instance, cutting expenses with a high cost and for which the satisfaction level is neutral.
 To do that, we can apply a new bucketing on top of the one described above.

 Let's define a new virtual table to classify expenses according to their cost.
-Expsenses with amount between `[0, 10[` will be classified as low, between `[10, 40[` as medium and between `[40, 500[` as high.
+Expenses with amount between `[0, 10[` will be classified as low, between `[10, 40[` as medium and between `[40, 500[` as high.
 ```typescript
 const expenseLevelsRecords = [